 If you find an egg that floats and you want to test it, take it outside to crack it so you can more easily discard it without allowing the odor to escape inside your home.

 How Do I Do the Egg Float Test?

-Use a bowl of cool water that’s at least egg deep plus a couple of inches.
+Use a bowl of cool water deep enough to fully submerge an egg, with a couple of inches to spare.
 Gently place the egg in the water.
-If it floats, it’s old enough that it may be suspect.
-If it bobs to the surface quickly, carefully remove it from your home and do your best not to break the shell.
+If the egg floats or bobs to the surface quickly, it’s old enough that it may be suspect.
+Carefully remove it and do your best not to break the shell.

-Freshly laid eggs have an exterior coating that preserves the contents.
-Even if your eggs don’t float, you’ve shortened their shelf life by getting them wet and washing away this coating.
+Freshly laid eggs have an exterior coating, known as the bloom, that preserves the contents.
+While the egg float test uses water, it is unlikely to wash away this protective coating.
 Put them front and center in your refrigerator so you can use them soon.

 If you raise your own chickens, be aware that the float test only measures the size of the air pocket and the relative age of the egg.
 For those who have a rooster on-site, fertilized eggs can prove tricky.
 Candling eggs is the best way to determine if an egg has been fertilized.

 Don’t rely on the float test and crack open a fertilized egg.
-Candle eggs before you do the float test.
-You don’t want to increase the permeability of an egg that’s been fertilized if you’re trying to raise your own chicks.
+Candle eggs before you do the float test. ou don’t want to risk breaking an egg that’s been fertilized if you’re trying to raise your own chicks.

 Some people suggest spinning an egg to check for freshness.
 This method is less dependable than the egg float test and increases the risk of breakage.